lucasvazq/cushead/README.md

 usage: cushead.py -file FILEPATH

 Options (one required):
-  -preset FILENAME  Name for config file.
+  -preset FILENAME  Name of config file.
 Generate an example config file.
 That
                     file contains a variable named 'config' that can be customized.
 It has some required values: 'html_file' (FILE PATH), 'output' (FOLDER PATH) and 'static_url' (STRING).